JohnGrime/MolecularUtilities/Programs/README.md

 	 bin/AxisAlign PDB_sources/2ymk.B.pdb y x z "name=CA"

-Here, we define a filter such that only the atoms with the name `CA` (i.e., carbon alpha atoms) are used to calculate the molecular axes.
+Here, we define a filter such that only the carbon alpha atoms of the protein backbone (`name=CA`) are used to calculate the molecular axes.
 The results are shown below, where the initial structure is rendered in red and the aligned structure is in green.
 At the lower left of the image can be seen a set of axis indicators, where Cartesian x-, y- and z-axes are shown using red, green, and blue arrows respectively.

 ![aligned structure](../Images/AA_1.png)

 ## <a name="BestStructuralMatch"></a> BestStructuralMatch

-_This program finds the molecular structure in a data set that has the lowest root-mean-squared deviation (RMSD) from a reference structure after superposing the two structures onto one another such that RMSD is minimized as much as possible._
+_This program finds the molecular structure in a data set that has the lowest root-mean-squared deviation (RMSD) from a reference structure after superposing the two structures for minimized RMSD._

 This functionality is useful to identify one or more "typical" conformations of a molecule, given an ensemble of structures.

 Running the program with no command line options reveals a brief user guide:

 	MolecularUtilities $ bin/BestStructuralMatch

 	Usage: bin/BestStructuralMatch reference.pdb set_size data.pdb [filter_name=v1,v2,...] [filter_name=v1,v2,...]

 	Where:
 	  - reference.pdb : the reference structure(s) to compare to
 	  - set_size : number of consecutive PDB molecules in the input file to group
 	  - data.pdb : the potential candidate structures to compare to reference.pdb
 	  - OPTIONAL filters : used in the superposition/RMSD comparison

 	Notes:
 	  Consecutive set_size entries from reference.pdb and data.pdb are grouped for superposition/RMSD calculation.
 	  Closest match to reference in data set saved to 'best_match.pdb', with some info in REMARK lines.
 	  ALL atom data is written in 'best_match.pdb', not just the atoms used in the superposition/RMSD calculation.

 	MolecularUtilities $

 **Example**: the [3P05](https://www.rcsb.org/structure/3P05) PDB file contains a ring of five proteins from the human immunodeficiency virus type 1 (HIV-1).
 Although the proteins in this ring are in principle identical, the experimental structures for each protein are slightly different due to e.g. thermal fluctuations.
 Let's see how different they are: